puldavid87/Satellites-Traking-Discosat/README.md

 ### Python and Arduino Installation:

-* You can use Python in your navigator and gmail account: [Google Colab] https://colab.research.google.com/ or install it in your computer: [Anaconda](https://www.anaconda.com/products/individual).
+* You can use Python in your web navigator and gmail account: [Google Colab] https://colab.research.google.com/ or install it in your computer: [Anaconda](https://www.anaconda.com/products/individual).
+*  With Arduino at the moment, the best option is installing on the computer (there is a beta online version), [Arduino](https://www.arduino.cc/en/software)